 The problem is that when the Hall sender dies, the engine will never start again until the Hall sender is replaced because the ECU needs it to know where the cylinders are in the Intake-Compression-Combustion-Exhaust cycle.
+Without a good G40 Cam Postiion Hall Sender signal the ECU will not fire the coils or injectors.
 If you have diagnosed the problem as the Hall sender, e.g. via a "2113" blink code for the Audi AAN engine, you need to replace the Hall Sender, either with a factory part or with an aftermarket part.